 - Download either:

-archive (for portable or manual setups)
+.msiinstaller (recommended for most users).ziparchive (for portable or manual setups)

-βοΈ 2.
+⚙️ 2.
 Install Grafana

 Option A: Using the MSI Installer